-Piling works continue along the riverside which is being installed in front of the existing riverside wall.
+Piling works continue along the river, The piling is in front of the existing wall to construct a flood defence wall.
 The Spiral flush method of piling is used to pile a casing down into the ground before filling with concrete.
 In this area the piling will be between 6.5m - 9.8m deep.
-The casing will be a minimum of 2.25m deep into bedrock to reduce ground water flooding.

-We are constantly monitoring and reviewing the noise and vibration data from the construction activities.
-To do this, we are undertaking visual and structural surveys of the riverside wall, monitoring the surrounding buildings and the integrity of the footpath.
-Cameras are used to inspect the sewer network and drains located underground along Waterside.
-In order to ensure our works don't impact on the riverine environment, water sampling ensures any construction debris and silt is managed.

-The process of works involves collaboration with the Environment Agency, WSP design team, VolkerStevin delivery contractor, VGE, and Kellers, the piling specialists.
+The casing will be a minimum of 2.25m deep into bedrock to prevent water rising underground.
+Once the piling hole is completed a kingpost is inserted and concrete poured into each pile hole as the foundations for the wall.
+We are constantly reviewing noise and vibration data and undertaking visual and structural surveys within the vicinity of the works.
+Frequent water sampling in the river ensures levels of silt are kept to a minimum to protect fish and wildlife.
+The construction works is a collaboration with the Environment Agency, WSP design team, VolkerStevin delivery contractor, VGE, and Kellers, the piling specialists.
+The next steps will include;